albertqi/randmst/README.md

     1.5\cdot\left(\dfrac{\log_2 n}{\pi n}\right)^{1/d}&\text{for Euclidean MSTs with dimension }d
 \end{cases}\end{aligned}$$

-So, when we generate the edges for some complete graph $G$, we will test if the weight of the edge exceeds $k(n,\,d)$.
+So, when we generate the edges for some complete graph $G$, we will test if the weight of each edge exceeds $k(n,\,d)$.
 If so, we will not include it in our graph.
 This drastically decreases the time required to construct our graphs.

 ## 3. Results

-For each pruned graph, we run 16 trials and calculate the average MST weight, average runtime for graph construction, and average runtime for Prim's algorithm.
+For each pruned graph, we run 16 trials and calculate the average MST weight, average runtime for graph construction, and average runtime for Prim's algorithm (note that our program runs with optimization level `-O3`).
 For lower values of $n$, we manually check that the results are reasonable since the maximum edge weights are more likely to exceed our thresholds.

 Case 1: Edge weights are i.i.d. $\mathrm{Unif}(0,\,1)$.
 The MST weight and runtimes are averaged over 16 trials.